-Zurich has public and private medical facilities, but differences between the two are small and expats can be assured of a high standard of care at both.
-However, health insurance is compulsory in Switzerland, and it isn't state sponsored, so residents have to take out a policy themselves.
+Zurich has public and private medical facilities, but the differences between the two are small and expats can be assured of a high standard of care at both.
+Be that as it may, health insurance is compulsory in Switzerland, and it isn't state sponsored, so residents have to take out a policy themselves.

 Waiting times at private hospitals are even shorter than at public facilities, but treatments cost a lot more and are only covered by comprehensive medical insurance policies.
 There are also a number of private clinics that offer specialist services such as geriatric rehabilitation.

 Pharmacies can be found in shopping streets and in the few malls throughout the city.
 Some pharmacies are open 24/7.

 Hospitals in Zurich

 Address: Seestrasse 220, 8027 Zurich